MarkusWallin388/portfolio-website-friend/index.md

 ## My skills

-* Git and GitHub, very good at everything except being emilie
+* Git and GitHub, very good at everything except being Emilie. and cooking hotdogs.